What Is Legal Blindness?

 The following article discusses the U.S. Government’s definition of legal blindness.

-What Is Legal Blindness? in Olympia
+What Is Legal Blindness?
+Optometrist

 Legal blindness as defined by the U.S. Government does not mean that a person has no vision at all, nor is it synonymous with a medical diagnosis of low vision.
 That is to say, that while a person with a diagnosis of low vision may in certain circumstances meet the U.S. Government’s standard of legal blindness, the reverse is not necessarily true.
 Only a low vision optometrist is qualified to make a diagnosis of low vision.